 With the freedom to devise their own performance and choose or compose works, students have a great opportunity to demonstrate the breadth of their music understanding and ability.
 It was inspiring to see some students taking advantage of the opportunity to display their rhythmic skills, scales and various music systems.
 In particular, there was more use of applications that facilitate looping and synchronisation of multiple layers to create complex rhythmic passages.
+There were some particularly strong performances that employed vocal looping technology with extreme accuracy.

-On the other hand some students find it hard to sync with a backing track.
+On the other hand, some students found it hard to sync with a backing track.
 Sometimes this can be due to a lack of preparation and rehearsal to a fixed beat of some kind.
-Such students should implement a regular practice regime, learning all of their pieces thoroughly by the time of their examination.
+Such students should implement a regular practice regime using metronomic processes, learning all of their pieces thoroughly by the time of their examination.
+Other students were inhibited in their ability to synchronise accurately to backing tracks due to poor monitoring.

-Most areas of specialisation include some variety of rhythms, time signatures, beat patterns, rhythmic styles, scales, chord sequences and music systems.
-Few students score full marks in this criterion as there is a lack of exploration and adventurousness in arrangements and repertoire selection.
+Most areas of specialisation included some variety of rhythms, time signatures, beat patterns, rhythmic styles, scales, chord sequences and music systems.
+Few students scored full marks in this criterion as there was limited exploration and adventurousness in arrangements and repertoire selection.
 Even with original works, progressions, scales and structures tend to be generally 'safe' and conformist.
-Many performers played a full program of works in 4/4 time, with most songs employing a simple chord progression in a major or harmonic minor key (I-V-vi-VI progressions, for example), without exploring songs within the same style or area that use different beat groupings or compound time, a variety of keys and more unusual chord progressions, etc. For example, while many may think it difficult to demonstrate a variety of rhythms, time signatures, etc., in some industry contexts (for example, punk) even performing a slower song, a song in 3 or with a different drum style (half-time, etc.) would automatically address the criteria and assist students to score higher marks.
+Many performers played a full program of works in 4/4 time, with most songs employing a simple chord progression in a major or harmonic minor key (I-V-vi-IV progressions, for example), without exploring songs within the same style or area that use different beat groupings or compound time, a variety of keys and more unusual chord progressions, etc. For example, while many may think it difficult to demonstrate a variety of rhythms, time signatures, etc., in some industry contexts (for example, punk) even performing a slower song, a song in 3/4 or with a different drum style (half-time, etc.) would automatically address the criteria and assist students to score higher marks.